Education Research Current Organisation and Cooperation NL

 • Labs

-The VU Research Building will house the full range of laboratories that are currently housed in the Maths and Physics Building.
+The Research Building will house the full range of laboratories that are currently housed in the Maths and Physics Building.
 The building offers a low vibration environment to ensure that the university’s laser labs will experience a minimum of external vibration.
 This is key to making high-precision measurements.
 The temperature in the new building can also be kept stable throughout the year, another factor which makes measurement more accurate.

 Approximately 500 people will work in the VU Research Building.
 The new building consists of two structures, a front section and a rear section, the latter being virtually vibration-free.
 The building as a whole will accommodate a wide range of functions and research facilities.
 These will include: